-Common cestode infections in humans are Diphyllobothrium species, Anisakis simplex, and Pseudoterranova decipiens.
-Up to 20 million people are estimated to be infected worldwide with Diphyllobothrium species, while there are 12,000 confirmed cases of anisakiasis, although more are likely to be infected due to under-reporting (Scholz et al., 2009, Murrell, 2014).
-Allergic reactions are common with Anisakis species infection (Audicana and Kennedy, 2008a).
-There are 14 species of Diphyllobothrium species which cause disease in humans; of these D. latum and D. nihonkaiense are the most common (Table 1).
-People travelling to endemic countries are also at risk due to cultural practice of eating raw fish products in many South East Asia (SEA) countries, and some European countries such as Iceland and the Netherlands.
+Common infections of humans are Diphyllobothrium spp., Anisakis simplex, and Pseudoterranova decipiens.
+Up to 20 million people are estimated to be infected worldwide with Diphyllobothrium spp., while there are 12,000 confirmed cases of anisakiasis, although more are likely to be infected due to under-reporting (Scholz et al., 2009, Murrell, 2014).
+Allergic reactions are common with Anisakis spp. infection (Audicana and Kennedy, 2008a).
+There are 14 species of Diphyllobothrium which cause disease in humans; of these D. latum and D. nihonkaiense are the most common (Table 1).
+People travelling to endemic countries are also at risk due to the cultural practice of eating raw fish products in many South East Asian (SEA) countries, and some European countries such as Iceland and the Netherlands.

-Fish borne infections are likely to become even more prevalent due to the global nature of food import and export.
-Cases can occur in non-endemic countries if the parasites have not been properly killed (Esteban et al., 2014, Santos and Faro, 2005, Pastor-Valle et al., 2014).
-This is of particular concern given that for some fish borne and ‘terrestrial’ helminths, freezing for 24 hours is not sufficient to kill the infective stages.
+Fish borne infections are likely to become even more prevalent due to the global increases in food imports and exports.
+Cases can occur in non-endemic countries if the parasites have not been adequately killed (Esteban et al., 2014, Santos and Faro, 2005, Pastor-Valle et al., 2014).
+This is of particular concern given that for some fish borne and ‘terrestrial’ helminths (see below), freezing for 24 hours is insufficient to kill the infective stages.
 (Lacour et al., 2013, Pozio et al., 2013).
-Various sources quote freezing at different temperatures and for different lengths of times to inactivate parasites.
-The most stringent recommendations recommend freezing at -20°C for 7 days, particularly for products that are eaten raw or ‘cooked’ in a manner that would not inactivate parasites, such as smoking (Audicana and Kennedy, 2008b, FAO, 2001, FAO, 2008b).
+Various sources quote freezing at different temperatures and for different lengths of times to inactivate and kill parasites.
+The most stringent recommendations recommend freezing at -20°C for 7 days, particularly for products that are eaten raw or ‘cooked’ in a manner that would not inactivate parasites, such as the smoking of food (Audicana and Kennedy, 2008b, FAO, 2001, FAO, 2008b).

 ‘Terrestrial’ Food Borne Helminths

 There are a number of ‘terrestrial’ food borne helminths which can be further classified into two main groups.
-Those that are in meat and those that are on vegetables or fruit.
-In both cases human infection occurs when eating infected or contaminated meat or plant material that has been improperly cooked or cleaned.
+Those that are present in meat and those that are on vegetables or fruit.
+In both cases human infection occurs on eating infected or contaminated meat or plant material that has been improperly cooked or washed.

-Consumption of raw, unwashed vegetables is common source of infection for FBH and is the main source of infection with Fasciola species, Fasciolopsis species, and for the rarer Dicrocoelium species, as well as a possible route of infection with A. cantonensis.
-At least one case of Angiostrongylus in Sydney, Australia was due to the intentional consumption of a raw slug as a dare by a young adult (Blair et al., 2013).
-In developed countries, access to clean running water allows for easy washing of vegetables and fruits, but in developing countries, particularly in rural areas, access to clean water for washing food is scarce, and the consumption of plants containing infected ants (D. dicrocoelium) or metacercariae (Fasciola hepatica and F. gigantica, Fasciolopsis buski) is therefore a concern.
+Consumption of raw, unwashed vegetables is common source of infection for FBH and is the main source of infection with Fasciola spp., Fasciolopsis spp., and for the rarer Dicrocoelium spp., as well as a possible route of infection with Angiostrongylus cantonensis.
+At least one case of Angiostrongylus in Australia was due to the intentional consumption of a raw slug as a dare by a young adult (Blair et al., 2013).
+In developed countries, access to clean running water allows for easy washing of vegetables and fruits, but in developing countries, particularly in rural areas, clean water for washing food is scarce, and the consumption of plants containing infected ants (D. dicrocoelium) or metacercariae (Fasciola hepatica and F. gigantica, Fasciolopsis buski) is a particular concern.

-Ingestion of raw water plants such as Zizania (wild rice), watercress, scallion, or Latifolia aquatic, containing metacercariae are a common cause of infection for Fasciola species and F. buski (Mailles et al., 2006, Croese et al., 1982, Kumari et al., 2006, Adamu et al., 2012).
+Ingestion of raw water plants such as Zizania (wild rice), watercress, scallion, or Latifolia aquatic, harbouring metacercariae is a common cause of infection for Fasciola spp. and F. buski (Mailles et al., 2006, Croese et al., 1982, Kumari et al., 2006, Adamu et al., 2012).
 Metacercariae of F. buski have been found on tomatoes, along with a number of other helminths, including hookworm, in Ghana, while a fatal case of faciolopsiasis in India was traced to consumption of raw caltrops and water chestnuts (Duedu et al., 2014, Kumari et al., 2006, Adamu et al., 2012).